-Since 15 years, the Foundation has invested 1.4 million Euros in parents houses.
+Since 16 years, the Foundation has invested more than 1.5 million Euros in parents houses.
 These reception facilities are essential for hospitalized children, they allow parents to stay close by their children.

-With the support of the Foundation, 13 parents houses were renovated or created: the Saint-Jean houses in Necker hospital in Paris, as well as in Bordeaux and Nantes; the Maison du Petit Monde in Lyon hospitals; the Maison du Figuier in Angers; the Maison du Bonheur in Nice; parents houses in Bicêtre, Margency and Lille; the Maison du Sacré Cœur in Bastia hospital; the parents house in Bullion; La Pelouse in Bordeaux; and recently the parents house attached to Orléans hospital; the Saint-Jean house in Lyon Sud; the parents house in Reims.
+With the support of the Foundation, 15 parents houses were renovated or created: the Saint-Jean houses in Necker hospital in Paris, as well as in Bordeaux and Nantes; the Maison du Petit Monde in Lyon hospitals; the Maison du Figuier in Angers; the Maison du Bonheur in Nice; parents houses in Bicêtre, Margency and Lille; the Maison du Sacré Cœur in Bastia hospital; the parents house in Bullion; La Pelouse in Bordeaux; the parents house attached to Orléans hospital; the Saint-Jean house in Lyon Sud; the parents house in Reims.

-Inserm 1151-CNRS 8253 part of the Necker Hospital, under the direction of Professor Jean-Claude Weill, professor Emeritus of Immunology.
-The Foundation supports his work, focused on the study of molecular basis of immune memory in vaccination, and also in the case of auto-immune diseases which can affect young children.
+Inserm 1151 part of the Necker children hospital, under the direction of Professor Jean-Claude Weill, professor Emeritus of Immunology.
+The Foundation supports his work focused on the study of molecular basis of immune memory in vaccination, and also in the case of auto-immune diseases which can affect young children.
 Thanks to his connection with the Necker Hospital, he can practice medicine and look after children hospitalized for genetic diseases.
-Funds enable him to improve the functioning of his laboratory, buy new equipment, help researchers or finance travel expenses.

 Inserm laboratory part of Immunology Centre in Marseille-Luminy, directed by Dr Pierre Ferrier.
 His team works on the development of immune cells and leukaemia, a disease that often affects children.
-Since 2014, they have identified new causes of leukaemia and found new therapeutic targets to improve treatments.
+Since 2014, they have indentified new causes of leukaemia and found new therapeutic targets to improve treatments.